orbit-mvi/orbit-mvi/website/docs/Test/overview.md

-First we need to put our [ContainerHost](pathname:///dokka/orbit-core/org.orbitmvi.orbit/-container-host/) into test mode and call our intent (method) under test.
+First we need to put our [ContainerHost](pathname:///dokka/orbit-core/org.orbitmvi.orbit/-container-host/) into test mode.
+We pass in the initial state to seed the container with (or omit it entirely to use the initial state from the real container).
+Next, we call our intent method under test.
 Let's assume we've made a `ViewModel` the host.

 ```kotlin
 data class State(val count: Int = 0)